Jayesh0706/notes/Docker Interview Questions.md

 **Q11.** _How do you scale an application in Kubernetes?_
 **A11.** Scaling in Kubernetes can be done **manually** or **automatically**:

 - **Manual scaling:** You adjust the number of replicas of a Deployment (or ReplicaSet).
-For example, if you have a Deployment running 3 replicas of your app and you want to handle more load, you might scale it to 10 replicas.
-You can do this via `kubectl scale deployment myapp --replicas=10` or by editing the deployment YAML (either via `kubectl edit` or updating your config and doing `apply`).
+For example, if you have a Deployment running 3 replicas of your app and you want to handle more load, you might scale it to 10 replicas. ==You can do this via `kubectl scale deployment myapp --replicas=10` or by editing the deployment YAML== (either via `kubectl edit` or updating your config and doing `apply`).
 The Deployment controller will then create the additional Pods (via its ReplicaSet) and schedule them on nodes.
 Conversely, scaling down removes Pods.
 This is a pretty quick process – if resources are available, new pods come up within seconds (plus whatever time to pull images if needed and start containers).

-- **Horizontal Pod Autoscaler (HPA):** Kubernetes can scale your application automatically based on metrics (like CPU utilization or custom metrics).
+- **Horizontal Pod Autoscaler (HPA):** ==Kubernetes can scale your application automatically based on metrics (like CPU utilization or custom metrics)==.
 You set up an HPA object that targets a Deployment (or ReplicaSet/StatefulSet) and defines min/max replica count and a target metric (say, keep average CPU at 50%).
-The Kubernetes Metrics Server (or Prometheus adapter for custom metrics) will feed metrics to the HPA, and the HPA will increase or decrease the replica count accordingly.
-For example, if CPU usage goes high, HPA might scale out from 3 pods to 6 pods.
+The ==Kubernetes Metrics Server (or Prometheus adapter for custom metrics) will feed metrics to the HPA, and the HPA will increase or decrease the replica count accordingly. ==For example, if CPU usage goes high, HPA might scale out from 3 pods to 6 pods.
 HPA is horizontal scaling (more pods).
 There’s also Vertical Pod Autoscaling (adjusts resource requests of pods, not as commonly used in all setups).

 To scale _stateful_ applications (e.g., StatefulSets), the concept is similar, but you might have considerations (like ordering or unique identities).
 Deployments (stateless) are easiest to scale.